-As cohabitation specialist solicitors we have considerable experience in preparing Cohabitation Agreements which will set out the financial agreement in the unfortunate event of a separation.
+As specialist cohabitation solicitors we have considerable experience in preparing cohabitation agreements which will set out the financial agreement in the unfortunate event of a separation.
 This can avoid the need for costly and unpleasant arguments at a later stage.

 If you have already separated and require advice as to whether there is a potential claim against property, our cohabitation solicitors will be able to advise you as to your options.